crwarman/training/README.md

 - At that point click "create" and the system provisioning will begin

-Can monitor setup by logging in as `root@<IP ADDR>` and running `tail -f /var/log/cloud-init-output.log`
+Can monitor setup by logging in as `root@<IP ADDR>`  with password str3ams3ts and running `tail -f /var/log/cloud-init-output.log`
-- Will take a good 15mins or so to run through the process
+- Will take a good 15-30 mins or so to run through the process
 - Note that the [ubuntu-bootstrap.sh](ubuntu-bootstrap.sh) script is being run as well, which installs:
   * Redis
   * MySQL & drivers